 Each year, Peter Mansbridge awards two of the largest youth scholarships in Canada to deserving young Canadians.
 The Peter Mansbridge Positive Change scholarship is awarded to a student who promotes a vision of prosperity for our nation and is committed to making a positive change.
 The Peter Mansbridge Youth Leadership Award is given to a student who personifies the values and attributes of a successful business or community leader.
 The 2012 award recipient for the Peter Mansbridge Positive Change Award is Judy Ou from St. John's, NL.
 The 2012 award recipient for the Peter Mansbridge Youth Leadership Award is Jairo Pinto from Regina, Saskatchewan.

 For more information on the 2012 winners, please see the enclosed media backgrounder.

 For more than 55 years, as the largest business education organization in Canada, Junior Achievement has inspired and prepared more than 3.9 million youth to succeed.
 Junior Achievement offers education programs in the areas of work readiness, entrepreneurship and financial literacy, which are delivered to youth in elementary, middle and high schools by business mentors.
 Last year alone, more than 216,000 young Canadians experienced a Junior Achievement program from 13,029 committed business mentors.

 Take a closer look at Junior Achievement's 2012 scholarship winners

 Peter Mansbridge Positive Change Award

-The 2012 award recipient for the Peter Mansbridge Positive Change Award
+The 2012 Award Recipient for the Peter Mansbridge Positive Change Award is Judy Ou.